Canon M6 vs Fujifilm X-Pro1

-The Canon EOS M6 and the Fujifilm X-Pro1 are two digital cameras that were revealed to the public, respectively, in February 2017 and January 2012.
+The Canon EOS M6 and the Fujifilm X-Pro1 are two digital cameras that were officially introduced, respectively, in February 2017 and January 2012.
 Both the M6 and the X-Pro1 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Fujifilm provides 16 MP.
+The Canon has a resolution of 24 megapixels, whereas the Fujifilm provides 16 MP.

 An illustration of the physical size and weight of the Canon M6 and the Fujifilm X-Pro1 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M6 – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-Pro1 is considerably larger (51 percent) than the Canon M6.
 Moreover, the X-Pro1 is markedly heavier (15 percent) than the M6.
 In this context, it is worth noting that neither the M6 nor the X-Pro1 are weather-sealed.